 Sekiro’s characters have dominated the game’s online community discussions.
 Players leaving user reviews discuss other topics more equally, but still primarily discuss characters.
 Given that the characters category will contain interactions discussing bosses, it’s understandable that it’s such an important category.
 At the time of writing, “difficulty” is only the 20th most discussed topic in the characters category.
 However, Sekiro difficulty is the first topic with a negative sentiment.

 Perhaps surprisingly, discussion around difficulty inside categories remains relatively low.
 Roughly 2% of all comments in relevant categories mention difficulty.

 While 2% doesn’t seem like a lot, FromSoftware, Sekiro’s developer, has a history of making challenging games with strong Reddit communities.
 Sekiro already has 40,000 more subscribers on their subreddit than Far Cry 5’s subreddit.
 Given the sheer volume of interactions for Sekiro, 2% starts to feel significant.

 Should The Game Be Made Easier?

-While the addition of a difficulty slider might see a relative minority of players return to Sekiro, its audience clearly loves the challenge.
-We’ve seen throughout the month of May the overall sentiment increase, to a peak of +61 with a large playerbase.
+While the addition of a Sekiro difficulty slider might see a relative minority of players return, its audience clearly loves the challenge.
+We’ve seen throughout the month of May the overall sentiment increase, to a peak of +61 with a large player base.
 Given the current trajectory of that sentiment, it can be expected to stay high.
-Would then adding a difficulty slider to the game, for the approximate 2% of players who struggle, really be worth it when the majority of players are apparently very much enjoying themselves playing the game as it is?
-Making a major change like that would be costly in terms of both time and resources and could easily have potential knock-on effects as the game’s mechanics are changed to accommodate it.
+Would then adding a difficulty slider to the game, for the approximate 2% of players who struggle, really be worth it?
+When the majority of players are apparently very much enjoying themselves playing the game as it is?
+Making a major change like that would be costly in terms of both time and resources.
+It could easily have potential knock-on effects as the game’s mechanics are changed to accommodate it.